- Reference >

 unwanted documents, typically yielding better performance as the offset

-grows compared to using cursor.skip()
+grows compared to using cursor.skip() for pagination.

 Descending Order¶